 Squamous cell carcinomas are common in sun-exposed areas like the face, neck, and arms.
 The scalp, backs of hands and ears are especially common.
-However, SCC can occur anywhere on the body, even on the lips, inside the mouth, and the genetalia.
+However, SCCs can occur anywhere on the body, even on the lips, inside the mouth, and the genitalia.

 Dermatologists use a variety of different surgical treatment options depending on location of the tumor, size of the tumor, microscopic characteristics of the tumor, health of the patient, and other factors.
 Most treatment options are relatively minor office-based procedures that require only local anesthesia.
 Surgical excision to remove the entire cancer is the most commonly used treatment option.
-“Mohs” micrographic surgery, a more involved method requiring specialized training by dermatologic surgeons, can be used to remove the whole tumor while sparing as much normal skin as possible.
-The physicians at Treasure Coast Dermatology are specially trained in Mohs micrographic surgery.
+Mohs micrographic surgery, a more involved method requiring specialized training by dermatologic surgeons, can be used to remove the whole tumor while sparing as much normal skin as possible.
+At Treasure Coast Dermatology, Dr. Ioannides is specially trained in Mohs micrographic surgery.
 Other dermatologic surgery treatments include laser surgery, cryosurgery with liquid nitrogen, radiation therapy, and electrodessication and curettage, which involves alternately scraping and burning the tumor with low levels of electricity.

 Ultraviolet light avoidance is the primary form of prevention and is important for all ages.
 Outdoor activity should be avoided between late morning and early afternoon, tanning parlors should be shunned, and wide brimmed hats should be worn along with other protective clothing.
 Sunscreens with SPF 30 or higher and UVA block should be applied regularly even for a brief exposure to sunlight.